unified-doc/unified-doc/readme.md

 # install dependencies and bootstrap with lerna
 npx run bootstrap

+# build all packages with microbundle
+npm run build

 # clean all packages (rm dist + node_modules)
 npm run clean

+# watch/rebuild all packages with microbundle
+npm run dev

+# link all packages with lerna
+npm run link

 # lint all packages with xo + prettier + tsc
 npm run lint

-# watch/rebuild all packages with microbundle
-npm run dev

-# test all packages with jest (make sure to run the 'dev' script)
+# test all packages with jest in --watch mode (make sure to run the 'dev' script)
 npm run test

-# build all packages with microbundle
+# test all packages in a single run
-npm run build
+npm run test:run

-# update all packages with lerna-update-wizard
+# publish all packages with lerna
-npm run update
+npm run publish
 ```

 <!-- Links -->